 Is social media a working distraction for you?

-Do you have experience of Xnspy or any other social media monitoring apps?
+Do you have experience with Xnspy or any other social media monitoring apps?

 Let me know in the comments section below.